epfl-si/infoscience-patents/README.md

 - `pipenv run python sync.py --startdate 2019-01-01`
 - `pipenv run python sync.py --startdate 2019-01-01 --enddate 2019-01-02 --infoscience_patents ./infoscience_patents.xml --verbose --debug`

-### Loading from infoscience.epfl.ch (TO_DECIDE)

-This is the default behavior.
-`pipenv run python sync.py`

-### Loading from a file (TO_DECIDE)

-you can provide your own MarcXML file instead loading the data on Infoscience.

-Example :

-- get the lastest infoscience export of patents
-    - `wget "https://infoscience.epfl.ch/search?ln=en&rm=&ln=en&sf=&so=d&rg=5000&c=Infoscience&of=xm&p=collection%3A%27PATENT%27" -O infoscience_patents_export.xml --header="Content-Type: text/xml"`

-- import the MarcXML file freshly downloaded with the last command and compare it with Espacenet database
-    - `pipenv run python sync.py --infoscience_patents ./infoscience_patents.xml`

-- use the produced files found in ./output